-With each change, you are likely to join your employer’s pension scheme.
+With each change, you will likely join your employer’s pension scheme.
 It’s easy to build up half a dozen or more by the time you retire.

 Keeping track of existing pension benefits can be challenging.
 Especially if you move home or your former employer goes out of business.